The distribution of solutions to xy = N mod a with an application to factoring integers: Algorithm- hide and seek

-The area of each rectangle is of size $N^{1/3}$, and of the $a \times a$ square is approximately $N^{2/3}$, so there are $O(N^{1/3})$ rectangles (at the top and right edges these will typically be truncated), and most are expected to contain $O(1)$ solutions to $xy = N \mod a-\delta$.
-Running through each rectangle and its immediate neighbours, checking all pairs of points in these rectangles suggests a running time of $O(N^{1/3})$ for a particular choice of $w$ and $h$.
+The area of each rectangle is $N^{1/3}$, and of the $a \times a$ square is approximately $N^{2/3}$, so there are $O(N^{1/3})$ rectangles (at the top and right edges these will typically be truncated), and, on average, each contains $O(1)$ solutions to $xy = N \mod a-\delta$.
+Running through each rectangle and its immediate neighbours, checking all pairs of points in these rectangles suggests $O(N^{1/3})$ operations are needed for a particular choice of $w$ and $h$.
 Since we might have to repeat this a few times, doubling the size of $w$, the overall running time gets multiplied by $O(\log N)$ which is $O(N^\epsilon)$.

-In Section 4.2, a running time equal to $O(N^{1/3+\epsilon})$ is proven.
+In Section~\ref{sec:moment}, a running time equal to $O(N^{1/3+\epsilon})$ is proven.